thesephist/ink/SPEC.md

 - `out(string)`: Print to stdout.
 - `dir(string, callback<list>)`: List the contents of a directory.
 The callback gets a list of values of the form `{name: string, len: number, dir: boolean}`.
 - `make(string, callback)`: Make a new directory at the given path.
-- `read(string, number, number, callback<list<number>>)`: Read from given file descriptor from some offset for some bytes, returned as a list of bytes (numbers).
+- `read(string, number, number, callback<string>)`: Read from given file descriptor from some offset for some bytes, returned as a list of bytes (numbers).
-- `write(string, number, list<number>, callback)`: Write to given file descriptor at some offset, some given bytes.
+- `write(string, number, string, callback)`: Write to given file descriptor at some offset, some given bytes.
 - `delete(string, callback)`: Delete some given file.
 - `listen(string, callback) => callback`: Bind to a local TCP port and start handling HTTP requests.
 - `req(composite, callback) => callback`: Send an HTTP client request.